We help people repair plastic

 This video demonstrates the difference between hot air welding and nitrogen welding.
 You can see the plastic smoking and burning when it is welded with hot air, which doesn't happen when using nitrogen.

 Polyvance's 8000 Series!
-A Nitrogen Plastic Welder for Every Budget!
+A Nitrogen Plastic Welder for Every Shop and Every Budget!

 This PDF compares our newest line of nitrogen plastic welders -- the 8000-series.
 With 8 welders in the line, the 8000-series offers an option to every shop and every budget.
 The chart makes it easy to determine which nitrogen plastic welder will be best for your shop.

 Polyvance Nitrogen Plastic Welders vs the Competition